davidcooper1/StormEvents/README.md

 ## Libraries

 The libraries used on this project consist of JQuery, Turf, Bootstrap, and D3.
+We used JQuery for smooth DOM manipulation, Turf allows us to draw the paths for each county, Bootstrap for readable UI elements, and D3 for constructing the visualizations.
-The links can be found here:
+The links for each can be found here:

 [https://jquery.com/download/](https://jquery.com/download/).